-Iran fires dozens of missiles into Israel in sharp escalation of regional conflict
+Iran fires 180 missiles into Israel in sharp escalation of regional conflict

-JERUSALEM (AP) — Iran launched dozens of missiles into Israel on Tuesday, sharply escalating a conflict between Israel and the Iran-backed militias Hezbollah and Hamas that began nearly a year ago and threatening to push the Middle East closer toward a regionwide war.
+JERUSALEM (AP) — Iran launched at least 180 missiles into Israel on Tuesday, the latest in a series of escalating attacks in a yearslong conflict between Israel and Iran and its Arab allies that threatens to push the Middle East closer toward a regionwide war.

-The orange glow of missiles streaked across Israel’s night sky as air raid sirens sounded across the country and millions of residents scrambled into bomb shelters.
-The attack raised the strong likelihood of an Israeli reprisal.
+The orange glow of missiles streaked across Israel’s night sky as air raid sirens sounded and residents scrambled into bomb shelters.
+Israel vowed retaliation for Iran’s barrage, which it said had caused only a few injuries.

-Before Iran’s attack, Israel had landed a series of devastating blows in recent weeks against Hezbollah’s leadership in Lebanon.
-It then ratcheted up the pressure on the militant group — which has been firing rockets into Israel since the war in Gaza began — by launching what it said is a limited ground incursion in southern Lebanon.
+Before Iran’s attack, Israel had landed a series of devastating blows in recent weeks against the leadership of Hezbollah in Lebanon.
+It then ratcheted up the pressure on the Iran-backed militant group — which has been firing rockets into Israel since the war in Gaza began — by launching what it said is a limited ground incursion in southern Lebanon.

 Israel has said it will continue to strike Hezbollah until it is safe for citizens displaced from homes near the Lebanon border to return.
-Hezbollah has vowed to keep firing rockets into Israel until there is a cease-fire in Gaza.
+Hezbollah has vowed to keep firing rockets into Israel until there is a cease-fire in Gaza with Hamas, which is also supported by Iran.

-Israel vowed retaliation for Iran’s missile barrage, which it said had caused only a few injuries.

 Israeli military spokesman Rear Adm.
-Daniel Hagari said the country’s air defenses intercepted many of the incoming missiles, though some landed in central and southern Israel.
+Daniel Hagari said the country’s air defenses intercepted many of the incoming Iranian missiles, though some landed in central and southern Israel.
+Israel’s national rescue service said two people were lightly wounded by shrapnel.
+In the West Bank, Palestinian officials said a Palestinian man was killed by a missile that fell near the town of Jericho, though it wasn’t clear where the attack originated.

-“This strike will have consequences,” he said.
-He said the attack had caused only “very few” injuries, but did not elaborate.
+Israeli Prime Minister Benjamin Netanyahu vowed late Tuesday to retaliate against Iran, which he said “made a big mistake tonight and it will pay for it.”

 Israel and Iran have fought a shadow war for years, but rarely have they come into direct conflict.